zhhongzhi/factoid_QA_with_distant_spervision/README.md

 questions_dis_data_150htmls_using_abstext.txt
 triple_weight_by_search.txt
 new_mined_paraphrase0124.txt
 WebQA.v1.0.tar.gz   # is it proper to upload this dataset?
+If it is not permitted, tell me and I'll delete it.
 ```
 Then unzip the WebQA data with ```tar -zxvf WebQA.v1.0.tar.gz```.